ChaoningZhang/MobileSAM/README.md

 :pushpin: **A demo of MobileSAM** running on **CPU** is open at [demo link](https://huggingface.co/spaces/dhkim2810/MobileSAM).
 On our own Mac i5 CPU, it takes around 3s.
 On the hugging face demo, the interface and inferior CPUs make it slower but still works fine.
 A new version with other features will come soon, stay tuned!

-:pushpin: MobileSAM now supports **ONNX** model export.
-Feel free to test it on your devices and let us know if there are unexpected issues.
+:pushpin: **MobileSAM supports ONNX model export**.
+Feel free to test it on your devices and let us know in case of unexpected issues.

 :grapes: Media coverage and Projects that adapt from SAM to MobileSAM (Daily update.
 Thank you all!)